sprngr/randomSteamGame/README.md

-#Random Steam Game Bookmarklet
+# [DEFUNCT] Random Steam Game Bookmarklet

-*Lets you select a random game to play from your game list (or anyone's) via steamdb.info*
+~*Lets you select a random game to play from your game list (or anyone's) via steamdb.info*~ Changes to Steam permissions hides games list by default, so this pretty much doesn't work :|

-###How to use
+## How to use
 Copy the contents of either bookmarklet.min.js or the code below into the URL field for a new bookmark in your browser.

 **Bookmarklet code**